gesellc/flash-mob-programming/README.md

         - **Communicate your thinking and your intent** to the team
         - Tell driver what to do on the best level of abstraction for the driver
         - Actively ask team for help
-        - Bring an idea that is already play to its natural conclusion rather than switching to your own too early
+        - Bring an idea that is already in play to its natural conclusion rather than just switching to your own
     - 1 Driver:
         - You are the smart input device for the navigator
         - Actively ask navigator for clarifications and for help